hackerschoice/hackerschoice.github.io/segfault/faq/index.md

    No. You can not mine crypto or use segfault to do stupid or illegal things.
 This is not a warez trading platform either.
 It's also not a 'cheap way to access the Internet anonymously' - buy your own [VPN](https://www.mullvad.net).
 Go away unless you are doing research or working on some great project.
 Join our [Telegram Channel](https://t.me/thcorg) (especially if you are new): Participate & discuss.

 1. **Can I do Bug Bounty?**<a id=bb></a>
    Hardly.
-BB tools are not stealthy and often flood the target.
-They are a cost to us and you make the money 🤭.
+BB tools often flood the target.
+They are a cost to us but you make the money 🤭.
 [Donate](../free/) and we are happy to upgrade your resources.
 Some fine BB hunters use Segfault for resource-friendly tools (like BurpSuite) without donating and that's cool with us as long as you participate in the discussions and share your ideas.

 1. **How do I log back in to my server?**<a id=reconnect></a>
    On log out you will see a *command* that allows to you to log back in to your server.
 It contains a `SECRET` and it is this `SECRET` that allows you access your server.
 The log out screen may look like this: